Hindu iconography: Acala Shivalingas

 Shivalingas are installed in temples and are fixed to ground or a base.
 They are usually made of stones or metals.
-The sacred texts suggest that the shiva linga must have three parts.
+The sacred texts suggest that the shivalinga must have three parts.
 A bottom most 1/3rd part that is in the earth - Brahma bhagam (represents Brahma, the Creator of the World) it is rectangular in cross section.

-A middle 1/3rd part is called Vishnu bhagam or Vishnu Bhaga (it represents Vishnu, the Protector and sustainer of the world; it is octagonal in cross section.
+A middle 1/3rd part is called Vishnu bhagam or Vishnu Bhaga (represents Vishnu, the Protector and sustainer of the world) it is octagonal in cross section.
 Both the Brahma bhagam and Vishnu bhagam are embedded in peetham (the ornamental pedestal).
-A visible 1/3rd Shiva Pooja bhagam or Pooja bhaga (also known as Rudra bhagam or Rudra bhaga) which is top most part which is worshiped.
+A visible 1/3rd Shiva Pooja bhagam or Pooja bhaga (also known as Rudra bhagam or Rudra bhaga) which is the top most part which is worshipped.
 It is circular in cross section and cylindrical in shape.
 It represents Rudra (Shiva), the destroyer of the world.
 It is known as Pooja bhagam because this part is worshipped.
 Brahmasutras: These are certain essential lines present on the Rudra bhagam (Rudra bhaga).
 Without them a Shivlinga is unfit to be worshipped.
-The Shiva linga is at the level of ground and easily accessible to the worshipers irrespective of their caste, social or economic status.
+The Shiva linga is at the level of ground and easily accessible to the worshippers irrespective of their caste, social or economic status.